Synthird/trigonometric-reciprocal-identities/java/README.md

 trigReciprocal.sec(0.0); // Returns 1 radian as a double.
 ```

-### trigReciprocal.cot(double numberInRadians) | Returns a double in radians
+### trigReciprocal.cot(double angleInRadians) | Returns a double in radians

-Returns the cotangent of numberInRadians.
+Returns the cotangent of angleInRadians.

 $cot(number) ={{1} \over {tan(number)}}$ or ${cos(number) \over sin(number)}$